-Sherwin K. Bryant Associate Professor of African American Studies and History
+Sherwin K. Bryant Associate Professor of African American Studies and History; Director of the Center for African American History

 Colonial Latin America